-The Santa Cruz Mental Health Plan standard is to provide services in the threshold language therefore we rarely use interpreters.
+The Santa Cruz Mental Health Plan standard is to provide services in the threshold language.
 When interpreters are needed, we use bilingual mental health professionals on our staff.
 For example, a bilingual mental health clinician may interpret for a monolingual psychiatrist.
 We use an interpreter service for non-threshold languages and for sign language on an as-needed basis.
+Or, the staff use the Language Services vendor.